Novel Writing Courses Novel Writing Courses Novel Writing Courses

 Our novel writing courses: an overview

 We offer a range of novel writing workshops, including our flagship Writing a Novel course.
-With flexible online and in-person options, get the most out of your writing time and get those words on the page.
+With flexible online and in-person options, make the most of your writing time and get those words on the page.

 Some of our novel writing courses are selective, meaning that you’ll need to apply.